DanielOgorchock/ST_Anything/Arduino/libraries/SmartThings/README.md

 History:
 - v2.0 2017-02-11 Initial Release
+- v2.1 2017-02-20 Added support for Arduino + ESP-01 hardware combination

 SmartThings v2.x
 ================
 This is a new version of the old SmartThings Arduino Library created by SmartThings for use with their Zigbee-based ThingShield.
 Recently, SmartThings has decided to no longer produce nor support the ThingShield.
-In an attempt to provide the Maker Community with alternatives, I decided to re-architect the C++ Class hierarchy of the SmartThings library to include continued support for the old ThingShield, as well as adding new support for the Arduino Ethernet W5100 shield and the NodeMCU ESP8266 boards.
-This allows users three options for connecting their DIY projects to SmartThings.
+In an attempt to provide the Maker Community with alternatives, I decided to re-architect the C++ Class hierarchy of the SmartThings library to include continued support for the old ThingShield, as well as adding new support for the Arduino + Ethernet W5100 shield, Arduino + ESP-01 WiFi board, and the NodeMCU ESP8266 boards.
+This allows users four options for connecting their DIY projects to SmartThings.

 This library currently implements the following C++ Classes and associated constructors:
 -st::SmartThings (base class, not to be used in your sketch!)
   -st::SmartThingsThingShield (use this class "#include <SmartThingsThingShield.h" if connecting an Arduino UNO/MEGA using a ThingShield)
   -st::SmartThingsEthernet (base class, not to be used in your sketch!)
      -st::SmartThingsEthernetW5100 (use this class "#include <SmartThingsEthernetW5100.h" if connecting an Arduino UNO/MEGA using a W5100 Ethernet shield)
+	 -st::SmartThingsWiFiEsp (use this class "#include <SmartThingsWiFiEsp.h>" if using an Arduino attached to a ESP-01 for WiFi)
      -st::SmartThingsESP8266WiFi (use this class "#include <SmartThingsESP8266.h" if using a NodeMCU ESP8266 board)

-All three of the usable classes implement the following methods:
+All four of the usable classes implement the following methods:
 - send(String) used to send an ASCII string to the SmartThings Device Handler
 - run() used in the sketch's loop() routine to execute background processing for the library to check for incoming data from the SmartThings Device Handler
 - init() used in the sketch's setup() routine to establish the initial connection to the ST Hub